dcasota/ollama-scripts/README.md

 `pip install -r requirements.txt`

 Those requirements.txt files are generic and can be run on Linux (and MacOS I guess) as well.
-However depending on your os, you might need to ensure that dependent prerequired libraries are installed as well.
+However depending on your os, you might need to ensure that dependent libraries are installed as well.

 Langchain-document example
 ---

 Here an example setup for langchain-document.
-It must to be said, that installing the requirements.txt stills finishes with issues because there is a missing component which seems to be available on MacOS only.
+It must to be said, that installing the requirements.txt stills finishes with issues because there is a missing component (tensorflow-macos) which seems to be available on MacOS only.
 However, with the setup proposed, the main.py starts flawlessly.

 ```
 pip install unstructured